-Saturday, September 30 marks the third annual National Day for Truth and Reconciliation, a day to honour First Nations, Inuit and Métis survivors of residential schools and their families.
+Monday, September 30 marks the fourth annual National Day for Truth and Reconciliation, a day to honour First Nations, Inuit and Métis survivors of residential schools and their families.
 It also coincides with Orange Shirt Day, a day that generates awareness of the individual, family and community inter-generational impacts of Indian Residential Schools.

 To honour this important day, Mississauga is hosting a variety of events throughout September and October commemorating the history and continuing impacts of this tragedy.